priyam930/priyam930/README.md

 - 👋 Hi, I’m @priyam930
 - 👀 I’m interested in programming..
-- 🌱 I’m currently learning data science.....& machine learning..
+- 🌱 I’m currently learning advance python programming, Linux, Ansible and docker..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...